Midland Railway Ripley Branch: Later history

 It would seem that it was freight that provided the Midland's main income from the line.
 Initially three passenger trains were provided daily (except Sunday) in each direction.
 By 1903 this had increased to five, and they continued via Langley Mill to Mansfield.

 In January 1906, trials were carried out with a railmotor on the Wirksworth Branch.
 On the first of March, the service was provided both to Melbourne and once a day to Ripley.
 The railmotors did not prove as successful as expected and the service finished at the beginning of the World War I. However until the end there were five trains a day from Derby to Ripley and six return, with an extra train on Tuesdays and Fridays and Saturdays, plus a return trip on Sunday evening which was also the milk train.
 Competition came from the Trent buses service number 1, from Derby to Alfreton which ran near to the line over almost all its length, and the rail passenger service finished in 1930.

 The line remained in use to serve a coal washing plant at Denby into the late twentieth century - traffic finally ceasing in 1999.
 After some time out of use, in early 2011 there was an abortive scheme to reopen it.
 However, the track between Denby and Holbrook level crossing was lifted in July–August 2011.
 The section from Holbrook level crossing to just short of the mainline connection near Little Eaton was lifted by contractor Trackwork of Doncaster during the first week of March 2012.

+After several years of uncertainty as to the future of the route, the trackbed was converted to a public footpath called the Little Eaton Greenway during 2025.